hyosung11/Launch-School/Courses/journal.md

 12:28 I've taken many days off from studying and am now grinding through the latest versio of my studying guide and practicing code examples in a coderpad sandbox.
 It's hot today and getting hotter.
 I want to go to the gym later and do a maximal strength lower body day.

 13:13 I reviewed all of the object creation patterns of the study guide.
 Ready to go to the gym now.

+## 20220601 수요일

+10:12 Slow starting today, but back to reviewing my study guide with a fine-tooth comb.

+11:00 Finished section 2 of study guide.
+I realize I want to get my hernia checked as well as my lower back.